 In this section we begin with the results of the analysis described in Sections 3.2 to 3.4, which provide a quantification of the transient and vulnerable transient population in New Zealand.
 The remainder of this section is then devoted to characterising these groups.
-For each characteristic covered, we provide detailed information on the source of the information, the time period under study, and key variables created.
+For each characteristic covered, we provide detailed information on the data source, the time period under study, and key variables created.